|

 graduation celebration grads throwing caps

-As a high school counselor who deals with graduation every year, you would think I would have a little insight into this question.
-I really didn’t have a clue, so I did a little research so I would know what graduates really want.
-I sent a survey out to my students and got their thoughts.
+As a high school counselor who deals with graduation every year, you would think I would have a little more insight into this question of what graduates really want.
+When I thought about it, I didn’t have a clue, so I did a little research.

 • What Gifts You Would Like to Receive?